Introduction

 Stay Clear of Power Lines: Maintain a safe distance from overhead power lines to mitigate electrical hazards.
 In 2023, the construction sector reported alarming incidents, highlighting the critical importance of this guideline.

-By diligently adhering to these safety protocols, construction supervisors can reduce risks and foster a safer working environment while utilizing personal lift rental devices.
+By diligently following these safety protocols, construction project managers can minimize risks and cultivate a safer working environment while utilizing personal lifts.

 Common Mistakes to Avoid When Renting Personal Lifts